Planning A Walt Disney World Trip with the little ones in mind

 Every restroom in the Magic Kingdom is equipped with a changing table in the form of dedicated counter space with some raised edges to prevent roll off.
 There are sometimes paper towels provided as well, but not diapers or baby wipes.
 Diaper disposal is done directly into the regular trash cans, which are changed often.
-Without fail, the changing tables in women’s restrooms are more in demand than in the men’s, so if it’s possible, you may want to arrange to change diapers in the men’s room.
+You can also find a changing room inside Magic Kingdom’s Baby Care Center

 In addition to the baby center, mothers may nurse anywhere in the park.
 No one will ask nursing mothers to stop or move.
 Many mothers choose a bench and simply use a blanket to cover up while nursing (not all use a blanket, but not doing so will draw additional attention).
 Because outdoor Florida is too hot in summer and sometimes too cold in winter, many mothers choose to find a spot in climate-controlled indoors.
 Good spots in the Magic Kingdom restaurants (especially Pecos Bill’s or Pinocchio Village Haus) or even dark theater attractions like Mickey’s Philharmagic or Carousel of Progress .

-Younger infants who cannot sit up need to be kept in car seats all day, so the assumption is that such children traveled to Orlando with those seats and a personal stroller.
-Older infants who can sit up may also have their own strollers along for the trip.
-If not, strollers can be rented near the Main Entrance, including double strollers to hold two children.
+Younger infants who cannot sit up, as well as older infants who can sit up, should have their own strollers along for the trip.
+If you forget to bring your own, strollers can be rented near the Main Entrance, including double strollers to hold two children.
 These are hard plastic, highly durable pieces of equipment, so comfort is not the first concern.
 Stroller theft is almost unheard of.
 Sometimes rented strollers are taken by accident, so don’t leave valuables behind.
 If that happens, replacing the rental is easily accomplished, so keep the receipt.

-A good many parents bring or rent strollers for children who can walk, planning to let the child use the stroller only later in the day when he or she becomes tired.
+Bring or rent strollers for children who can walk, later in the day your child may become tired of walking.
 Also, a stroller becomes a useful cart for holding personal items like purchases, jackets, or bags.